Earl Warren: Warren Commission

-Shortly after the assassination of John F. Kennedy, the newly-sworn-in president, Lyndon B. Johnson, convinced Warren to serve as the head of a bipartisan commission tasked with investigating the assassination.
+Shortly after the assassination of John F. Kennedy, the newly sworn-in president, Lyndon B. Johnson, convinced Warren to serve as the head of a bipartisan commission tasked with investigating the assassination.
 From December 1963 to October 1964, Warren simultaneously served as chief justice of the United States and chairman of the Warren Commission.
+Warren originally declined to head the Commission due to his belief that a sitting-Chief Justice should not be involved in non-judicial work, however when Johnson told him that he feared war would break out with the Soviet Union Warren changed his mind.
+Another factor in his reconsideration was President Johnson's insistence that the "nation's prestige" was at stake.

 At the start of the investigation, Warren decided to hire the commission's legal staff from outside the government to avoid any improper influence on their work.
 Warren appointed Lee Rankin as general counsel and worked closely with Rankin and his assistants, Howard P. Willens and Norman Redlich, to recruit staff lawyers, supervise their investigation and publish the Commission's report.
 To avoid the confusion and duplication of parallel investigations, Warren convinced the Texas authorities to defer any local inquiry into the assassination.

 Warren was personally involved in several aspects of the investigation.
-He supervised four days of testimony by Lee Harvey Oswald's widow, Marina Oswald, and was widely criticized for telling the press that, although her testimony would be publicly disclosed, “it might not be in your lifetime.”
+He supervised four days of testimony by Lee Harvey Oswald's widow, Marina Oswald, and was widely criticized for telling the press that, although her testimony would be publicly disclosed, "it might not be in your lifetime."
 He attended the closed-door interview of Jacqueline Kennedy and insisted on participating in the deposition of Jack Ruby in Dallas, where he visited the book depository.
 Warren also participated in the investigation of Kennedy's medical treatment and autopsy.
-At Robert Kennedy's insistence, Warren handled the difficult task of reviewing the autopsy photos alone.
+At Robert Kennedy's insistence, Warren handled the unwelcome task of reviewing the autopsy photos alone.
 Because the photos were so gruesome, Warren decided that they should not be included in the Commission's records.